imodpasteur/VoroQuant/README.md

 VoroQuant is a python program allowing to analyse simulated and real SMLM data in 3D using a voronoi-based approach.
 Requirements and examples to run the program are given below.

+## License

+The program is distributed under the license MIT on an "as is" basis, without warranties or conditions of any kind.

 ## Requirements